 "He has such depth of experience that his insight is invaluable."
 "He is exceptional in his strategic input, his advice is always spot on and he cuts through to the heart of the issues.
 He has a very good client manner too."

 Travel: International Personal Injury (Silks) Band 3

-Instructed in significant catastrophic injury and fatal accident claims, he has long-standing experience of acting for claimants and insurers on the defendant side.
+John Ross KC is routinely instructed in significant catastrophic injury and fatal accident claims and has longstanding experience of acting for claimants and insurers on the defendant side.
 His cases regularly involve employer liability, indemnity and international safety standards.

 - Professional Negligence Bar Association

 - London Common Law and Commercial Bar Association